Defense helps No. 19 Penn State edge No. 12 Wisconsin 16-10 - NewsBreak

 THE TAKEAWAY

-Penn State: The Nittany Lions managed only one first down and gained just 43 yards in the first half but still managed to win by opening up its passing attack in the second half and coming up huge on defense in critical moments.
-Ebiketie, a Temple transfer, blocked a short field-goal attempt and provided consistent pressure in his Penn State debut.
-Brisker left the game due to injury on multiple occasions but delivered one of the game’s biggest plays down the stretch.
+Penn State: The Nittany Lions gained just 43 yards in the first half but won by opening up their passing attack in the second half and coming up huge on defense.
+Sean Clifford went 18 of 33 for 247 yards, including 206 in the second half.
+Jahan Dotson had a 49-yard touchdown catch and set up Penn State's other touchdown with a 42-yard reception.

-Wisconsin figures to fall out of the top 15 while Penn State could move up to the top 15.
+Wisconsin figures to fall out of the top 15.
+Penn State could move up to the top 15.

 Penn State hosts Ball State next Saturday.